Maanav-G/Netflix-Wrapped/README.md

 # Netflix Wrapped

+Netflix Wrapped - Your 2020 Netflix year in review, in the form of a Google Extension that fetches your viewing history and builds a concise dashboard with all your statistics.

 Feel free to download the “Netflix Wrapped” Google Extension from here and test it out yourself.

 Where, this repo holds Google Extension component as well as the back-end portion of the ‘Netflix Wrapped’ extension.